 The following sections outline the measures associated with each priority, as well as additional landscape-scale initiatives that will contribute to nature recovery.
-46% of respondents very interested in growing fruit and vegetables.

 9.5.2 Landscape Scale Priorities and Measures

 a) Landscape Hedgerow Optimisation

 Hedgerows are crucial ecological corridors in the rural and urban landscapes of Leicestershire, Leicester, and Rutland.
 They provide habitat and movement pathways for a range of species, including birds, mammals, insects, and plants.
 However, many hedgerows are poorly managed, fragmented, or over-trimmed, reducing their ecological value.
 Optimising hedgerow management at a landscape scale will support wildlife, enhance connectivity, and contribute to climate resilience.